astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 an event on Bob's worldline that Asha considers to be simultaneous with P, and then compare how their two clocks measure these intervals.

-Time dilation tells us that Bob's clock would read 5.5 s before Q at the same time (according to Asha) that Asha's clock reads six seconds.
+If Asha measures 6 s between P and Q, with no spatial displacement, then we can ask how much time according to Bob would look like 6 s to Asha.
+In other words, if Bob measures a proper time interval of 5.5 s, Asha would measure 6 s for the same interval (which has a spatial displacement in her reference frame), which we get by multiplying 5.5 s by $\gamma_R$.
+If we take Q to be the end of that interval, the beginning would be 5.5 s earlier down Bob's worldline.
+This event (call it U) would be on the blue line in {numref}`BobAshaFig`, between P and S.  Asha would say that U is at the same time as P.

-This is NOT the same event that Bob measures as simultaneous with P, because he measures that point to be 6.5 s before Q.  Asha would conclude, symmetrically, that *his* clock is running slow, because what takes 6 s for her takes 5.5 s for him.
+This is NOT the same event (T) that Bob measures as simultaneous with P, because he measures that point to be 6.5 s before Q.  Asha would conclude, symmetrically, that *his* clock is running slow, because what takes 6 s for her takes 5.5 s for him.
 Bob, on the other hand, measures 6.5 s to pass in the time Asha's clock to measure 6 s, as derived above.
 He concludes her clock is running slow.
-The disagreement arises because they don't agree on what simultaneous means.
-This relativity of simultaneity is explored further in {numref}`secSimultaneity`.
+The disagreement arises because they don't agree on what simultaneous means, and they are actually considering different intervals.
+This relativity of simultaneity is explored further in {numref}`secSimultaneity`, but this is an example of a case where the assumption that you know what is going on outside your light cone leads to confusion.

 To specifically identify that simultaneous (to her) event on Bob's worldline, Asha would have to have her own versions of R and S, where